instalar-redis-en-raspberry-pi

 How to Install Redis on Raspberry Pi

-Redis is an in-memory, key-value data structure database that is widely used for caching, session storage, and other applications that require high speed and performance.
+Redis is an in-memory, key-value data structure database, widely used for caching, session storage, and other applications requiring high speed and performance.

 Unlike traditional disk-based databases, Redis stores all information in RAM, providing ultra-fast access to data.